Experience-Monks/touch-pinch/README.md

 Called before the pinch has started, to indicate that a new finger has been placed on screen (with a maximum of two fingers).

-Called with `fn(newTouch, otherTouch)`, where `newTouch` is the new TouchEvent. `otherTouch` is the touch event that represents the other finger on screen, or `undefined` if none exists.
+Called with `fn({newTouch, otherTouch})`, where `newTouch` is the new TouchEvent. `otherTouch` is the touch event that represents the other finger on screen, or `undefined` if none exists.

 #### `pinch.on('lift', fn)`

 Called before the pinch has ended, to indicate that a previoulsy pinching finger has been lifted.

-Called with `fn(removedTouch, otherTouch)`, where `removedTouch` is the TouchEvent that was removed from the screen. `otherTouch` is the touch event for the other finger on screen, or `undefined` if none exists.
+Called with `fn({removedTouch, otherTouch})`, where `removedTouch` is the TouchEvent that was removed from the screen. `otherTouch` is the touch event for the other finger on screen, or `undefined` if none exists.

 ### members